automl/SMAC3/doc/faq.rst

 a full error report with all the typical information (OS, version, console-output, minimum working example, ...).
 This makes it a lot easier to reproduce the error and locate the problem.

+.. rubric:: What does the *deterministic* flag in a scenario mean?

+If the *deterministic* flag is set to **False** the target algorithm is assumed to be non-deterministic.
+To evaluate a configuration of a non-deterministic algorithm, multiple evaluations with different seeds are necessary to determine the performance of that configuration on one instance.
+Deterministic algorithms don't depend on seeds, thus requiring only one evaluation of a configuration on an instance to evaluate the performance on that instance.

 .. rubric:: **Glossary**